-Amillennialism's ten brazen errors—errors that are easily refuted—can be called their "Achilles Heel."
-By naming a few specific claims made by our brethren (claims that can be checked on either in the Bible or in classical Roman, Jewish or Church history), we can narrow down and eliminate certain notions from our discussion and concentrate our efforts on specifics.
-For these purposes there are ten items we want to circle and highlight and address.
+Amillennialism's ten brazen errors—errors that are easily refuted—can be called their Achilles’ Heel.
+By naming a few specific claims made by our brethren,(and claims that can be checked on either in the Bible or in classical Roman, Jewish, or Church history), we can narrow down and eliminate certain notions from our discussion and concentrate our efforts on specifics.
+For these purposes, there are ten items we want to circle, highlight and address.
 These are claims that just will not stand up in light of hard facts—facts that are easily attested through documentation that is not difficult to obtain and examine independently.

 What are these items?

 (1) Amillennialists specifically believe the events of Revelation would not occur in the lifetime of the seven churches of Asia Minor.
 Instead, it is believed Revelation speaks of a tribulation stretching out over a very extended period of time (from the first century on and up till the final coming of Jesus).